ork-labs/ork/docs/ROADMAP.md

 **Objective:** Implement OS-level sandboxing for workloads as defined in the `security_context` configuration block.

-**Rationale:** By default, workloads run with the same permissions as the `gxo daemon` process.
+**Rationale:** By default, workloads run with the same permissions as the `ork daemon` process.
 This is a potential attack vector.
 A compromised workload could interfere with other workloads or the host system.
 The `security_context` provides a declarative way to apply strong, OS-native isolation mechanisms (namespaces, cgroups, seccomp) to dramatically reduce the blast radius of a compromised workload.

 **Impacted Files & Detailed Changes:**